 Even if you can't discover a name (and some organizations prefer to keep this information secret to shield their hiring managers from too excited applicants), you should be able to address a department or position name.

 Using a generic welcome can make it look like you sent an identical cover letter to five different companies.
-This will make you appear insincere and create red lights in the recipient's mind, leading them to believe you are not interested in the position.
+This will make you appear insincere and create red lights in the recipient's mind, leading them to believe that you are not interested in the position.

-If you've done your homework and believe you know your audience to avoid these traps, this greeting might be a good approach to start your letter if you don't know much about the person you're writing to.
+If you've done your homework and believe you are aware of your audience to avoid these traps, this greeting might be a good approach to start your letter if you don't know much about the person you're writing to.
 Simply said, you'll need to put in a little extra effort in the body of your letter to demonstrate that you completed your homework on the organization and position.